-Options Actuarial balance (as a percent of payroll) Percent of 75-year short- fall (based on average shortfall of 2.67%) Beginning in 2012, make all earnings subject to the payroll tax (but do not credit contributions).
-2.34 88% Beginning in 2012, make all earnings subject to the payroll tax (and credit contributions).
-1.91 72% Raise the taxable maximum amount to include 90% of total OASDI covered earnings.
-Phase in this increase gradually between 2013 and 2018. .81 30% Raise the taxable maximum amount to include 90% of total OASDI covered earnings.
-Begin in 2012 and raise the taxable maximum each year by an additional 2% over the current-law, wage-indexed amount. .65 24% Impose a 3% payroll tax on OASDI covered earnings above the current taxable maximum starting in 2012.
-Benefit computations would not reflect any earnings above the taxable maximum amount. .57 21%
+Options Change in actuarial balance (the deficit as a percent of payroll) Percent of 75-year short- fall (2.68% of payroll) eliminated Beginning in 2016, make all earnings subject to the payroll tax (but do not credit contributions). -2.36 88% Beginning in 2016, make all earnings subject to the payroll tax (and credit contributions). -1.91 71% Raise the taxable maximum amount to include 90% of total OASDI covered earnings (and credit contributions).
+Phase in this increase gradually between 2016 and 2025.
+77 29% Raise the taxable maximum amount to include 90% of total OASDI covered earnings (but do not credit contributions).
+Begin in 2018 and raise the taxable maximum each year by an additional 2% over the current-law, wage-indexed amount.
+73 27% Impose a 3% payroll tax on OASDI covered earnings above the current taxable maximum starting in 2016 (but do not credit contributions).
+61 23%